Nomagno/Halfive/docs/HWVM_SPEC.md

 - Each instruction takes the number of register, value, or ID arguments specified, and only that number (it is an ERROR to specify MORE or LESS).

-- In values Vx, if an address is specified, the instruction SHALL read the value of that address.
+- In operands marked value Vx, if an address is specified, the instruction SHALL read the value of that address.
 If a literal is specified, the instruction SHALL perform no address reading and use that literal.

 - If a pointer is specified, the instruction shall read the value of the address pointed two by THAT ADDRESS AND THE NEXT ONE (e.g. &2 denotes the contents of memory address 0x02 and 0x03, TREATED AS A SINGLE 16-BIT INTEGER).

-- In addresses Rx, literals are an ERROR but pointers are ALLOWED.
+- In operands marked register Rx, literals are an ERROR, addresses are ALLOWED, pointers are ALLOWED.

 - In idenfitications ID, addresses or pointers are an ERROR.

-- LITERALS AND POINTERS SHALL NEVER BE SPECIFIED TOGETHER IN THE SAME ARGUMENT LIST
+- LITERALS AND POINTERS SHALL NEVER BE SPECIFIED TOGETHER IN THE SAME OPERAND LIST

 ```
 halt (0) - TAKES NO ARGUMENTS, STOPS PROGRAM EXECUTION